 Actio n Responsibility Priority Once the site is operational, signage is to be installed at Weier Oval to advise that camping is not permitted and provide details/directions to the designated Kilkivan site.
 22 Widgee - Further investigate the installation of a dump point at Widgee.
 Potential location at Marg McIntosh Park serviced by a holding tank and regulated pump out.
 Would be required to be outside of the flood hazard area and site equipped with power to ensure connection to an alarm system to provide alerts when necessary (e.g. when nearing maximum capacity.
 This project should be considered in conjunction with any planned upgrades to the toilet facilities and septic system at Marg McIntosh Park).
 Infrastructure Services Short term 23 Gympie - Construct Gympie Showgrounds site in accordance with the development approval.
-Infrastructure Services Short - medium term 24 Tin Can Bay - Design and construct the proposed Tin Can Bay RV site subject to obtaining the necessary approvals Infrastructure Services Short - medium term 25 Carters Ridge - Explore tenure options for the Carters Ridge RV site located within the Road Reserve (at the corner of Jubilee Road and Poulsen Road) which likely will involve seeking a partial road closure and amalgamating with the adjoining Council freehold lot, or inclusion into Reserve land i.e. Mary Fereday Park, subject to investigation and feedback from Dept. Resources.
-Corporate Services (Property) Medium term 26 Widgee - Explore tenure options for Marg McIntosh Park at Widgee within Road Reserve and undertake the relevant process to resolve tenure issue for the site, seeking to change the purpose from road reserve to park reserve.
-Corporate Services (property) Medium term 27 Amamoor - Design and construct Amamoor Our Towns Endorsed site, subject to obtaining necessary approvals.
-Infrastructure Services Long term 28 Gunalda - Design and construct Gunalda Our Towns Endorsed site, subject to obtaining necessary approvals.
+Infrastructure Services Short - medium term 24 Tin Can Bay - Design and construct the proposed Tin Can Bay RV site subject to obtaining the necessary approvals Infrastructure Services Short - medium term 25 Widgee - Explore tenure options for Marg McIntosh Park at Widgee within Road Reserve and undertake the relevant process to resolve tenure issue for the site, seeking to change the purpose from road reserve to park reserve.
+Corporate Services (property) Medium term 26 Amamoor - Design and construct Amamoor Our Towns Endorsed site, subject to obtaining necessary approvals.
+Infrastructure Services Long term 27 Gunalda - Design and construct Gunalda Our Towns Endorsed site, subject to obtaining necessary approvals.
 The design is to include the capacity for a pump out format dump point.
-Infrastructure Services Long term
+Infrastructure Services Long term 28 Corner Poulsen Road and Jubilee Road - Carter's Ridge.
+Remove all signage relating to the site as an RV stopover.
+The site is not considered appropriate for the purposes of this strategy.
+Infrastructure Services Short term